altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 That made me read around [50 books](/books) and learn many things, which I attempted to integrate into my life.
 Some worked well; many I haven't figured out how to use.

-I'm still at the beginning and feeling like there won't be any spot for me to say "halfway there."
+I'm at the beginning and feeling like there won't be any spot for me to say "halfway there."
 No matter what, I rejoice in the process.
 It's much more pleasant than playing 300 games of League of Legends with a bunch of 12-year-olds.
-I also did that during the quarantine and lost half of them.
+I've done that during the quarantine and lost half of them.

 I appreciate the existence of more people like me.
 A good nudge to get out of bed is to find a way to help them solve their problems.

-So here we go.
+Here we go.

 ### "This is my original storino, please no copy pasterino."

 The note-taking ceremony started by underlining everything that made sense to me.
 I was new to the literature, so that was a lot of highlights.
-After finishing a chapter, I was either copy-pasting highlights from the Kindle to a document or rewriting whatever the book says.
+After finishing a chapter, I was either copy-pasting highlights from the Kindle to a document or rewriting what the book says.

 In summary, that's how the process looked like: